 Experience the Shōwa era in Japan

 There are still parts of Japan that hold onto remnants of the Shōwa era’s heyday.
-Take a stroll through the narrow alleyways of Shinjuku’s Golden Gai, or the old Tokyo neighbourhoods of Yanesen (Yanaka, Nezu, and Sendagi) for some mid-century nostalgia.
+Take a stroll through the narrow alleyways of Shinjuku’s Golden Gai, or the old Tokyo neighborhoods of Yanesen (Yanaka, Nezu, and Sendagi) for some mid-century nostalgia.

 Visit museums to learn more about the history and culture of the era: